 Stage 4: Feature Engineering

 Next comes feature engineering crucial for enhancing the predictive power of ML models in fraud monitoring.
 It involves creating new features or variables that capture relevant information about fraudulent activities.
 Feature engineering techniques extract, transform, and aggregate information from the preprocessed data to create new features.
+Features are often transformed for privacy or modeling purposes, such as converting identifiers or applying dimensionality reduction.
+For example, PCA transformation can be applied to numeric variables to protect customer privacy while retaining essential patterns for analysis in detecting fraudulent transactions.
 Some common feature engineering techniques in monitoring frauds with financial card include:

 • Time-Based Features: Features derived from transaction timestamps such as time of day, day of week, or time since last transaction.
 Fraudulent activities may exhibit specific patterns at short periods of time.